Leadership and Organisation

 - The 'knowing-doing gap': Understanding the paralysis of leaders in organizations

 - Leader-follower relationships through the lens of attachment theory

-- Fixed and growth mindsets as predictors of work-related behaviors.
+- Fixed and growth mindsets as predictors of work-related behaviours.
 Is there a potential to train for growth?

 - Mastering the art of adaptivity: the influence of development support and activities on employees' propensity to adapt to change

-- Employees' aspirational identities and behavior at work: Exploring the role of aspirational selves in employees' behavioral choices
+- Employees' aspirational identities and behaviour at work: Exploring the role of aspirational selves in employees' behavioural choices

 - Understanding high-quality connections and energy in the workplace

 - HR systems, well-being, HR systems implementation, blending workforce, synergies, and firm performance